dhiaabdelli12/instadeep-rl-challenge/README.md

 ## Monitoring
 Reward and loss plots can be found in the `artefacts/` directory.

-Real-time monitoring of the training can be done with Tensorboard by launching the command using `ctrl` + `shift` + `p` and typing "Launc Tensorboard" for VScode.
+Real-time monitoring of the training can be done with Tensorboard by launching the command using `ctrl` + `shift` + `p` and typing "Launch Tensorboard" for VScode.

 ## Evaluation